Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Introduction

 \section{Introduction}

 Beyond the conventional picture of spherical halos, recent experiments have revealed the existence of deformed halo nuclei~\cite{Nak09,Nak11,Tak12,Kob14,Tak14}.
 They are characterized not only by their extended neutron distributions but also by the deformation of their core.
 An accurate description of deformed halo nuclei is a frontier in modern nuclear physics, integrating state-of-the-art models to elucidate the complex interplay between a valence nucleon and a deformed core~\cite{Nav11,Min12,Wat14,Kas21,Kra23,Tak23}.
 In the context of few-body models, the continuum discretized coupled channels (CDCC) method has been significantly developed~\cite{Kam86,Aus87,Yah12,Hag22}.
 Originally, CDCC was designed to describe reactions involving a deuteron and a target nucleus ($T$), based on the $p+n+T$ three-body model.
 Recently, CDCC has been extended to include core excitation effects, leading to the extended version of CDCC (XCDCC)~\cite{Sum06,Sum06-2,Die14,Lay16,Die17}.
 For example, XCDCC has been applied to ${}^{11}\mathrm{Be}$ scattering in the ${}^{10}\mathrm{Be}+n+T$ three-body model with ${}^{10}\mathrm{Be}$ core excitation, revealing significant interference between the valence and core excitations in the breakup reactions~\cite{Cre11,Mor12,Mor12-2}.
+Additionally, the inclusion of core excitation has been successfully achieved using the exact Faddeev formalism, which has already been applied to all relevant reaction channels such as elastic, inelastic, transfer, and breakup~\cite{Del13,Del19}.
 These efforts to accurately represent many-body systems through few-body models are a foundational task, enabling us to interpret complicated phenomena from a simple perspective.